Managing trauma in the Workplace

 Our training programs are designed to help your staff members to proactively handle the different personal and group situations that grief and loss encompasses.
 Services include Workshops, Lunch & Learn, Manager Sensitivity Training.
 Email or call 551.800.1127 today to set up a training session for your employees.

 Our meetings ensure that individual concerns are addressed.
 Often during these talks, issues surrounding workload and reassignments surface.
 To have personalized, tailored training for your manager, or company leaders in how to handle a grieving employee Email or call 551.800.1127

 Grief and Loss

-Today there is a much greater acceptance and usage of the web as a way to connect and express our feelings of grief.
+Today there is a much greater acceptance and usage of the web as a way to connect and express our feelings of grief and loss.
 Social media has added a new dimension to the grieving process.
 Facebook, Twitter, LinkedIn, Instagram and many other online sites are now used to connect to others.

 who we are